glorianatasyaaa/tubes-tba/README.md

-# Lexical Analyzer & Parser Python For Loop Syntax
+## Simple Lexical Analyzer and Parser for Python Looping Syntax

 To run the code , clink link in below